Abduljalil al-Singace: Arrests

-In August 2010, he spoke at a conference at the British House of Lords, at which he criticized Bahrain's handling of human rights issues.
+In August 2010, Al-Singace spoke at a conference at the British House of Lords, at which he criticized Bahrain's handling of human rights issues.
 On landing at Bahrain International Airport with his family on 13 August, he was arrested.
 A security official stated that Al-Singace had "abused the freedom of opinion and expression prevailing in the kingdom".
 Government officials later stated that Al-Singace had been arrested for "inciting violence and terrorist acts".
 Al-Singace was represented by Mohammed al-Tajer, who would himself be arrested by security forces the following year.

 Al-Singace was held incommunicado until February 2011, during which time he alleges that he suffered "physical and mental torture" as well as solitary confinement at the hands of authorities.
 He was briefly released before being re-arrested in March, following the widespread protests of the 2011-2012 Bahraini uprising.

 On 17 March 2011, two days after protesters were evacuated from the Pearl Roundabout, Al-Singace was arrested.
-His family said that in the middle of night about four dozens of police, some masked in plainclothes and some people speaking in a Saudi accent broke into their house.
+His family said that in the middle of night about four dozens of police, some masked in plainclothes and some people speaking in a Saudi accent, broke into their house.
 A family member stated that Al-Singace was beaten inside his house and on the street during the arrest, and he "saw them drag [Abdul Jalil] in his underwear and without his glasses, with a gun pointed at his head".
 His eldest son, Husain (28 years old) was arrested the next week and sentenced by a military court to seven years in prison on 6 October.